meltygroup/kisee/docs/contributing.rst

 handle this.

-``Kisee`` provides some ``demo backends`` and ``test backends`` so you can play with it.
+``Kisee`` provides some ``demo backends`` and ``test backends`` so you can play with them.
 You can provide your own backend to hit your own database, your LDAP server, or another IdP as needed.